dukundejeanne/Quotes/README.md

 * Install Boostrap
 * Run the server
 * run the project using the link give by the serve http://localhost:4200/
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.

 ## Code scaffolding